-What’s wrong with deviating from your currency trading plan if you make a profit anyway?
+What’s wrong with deviating from your forex trading plan if you make a profit anyway?

 Making an occasional winning trade, even when you throw your trading plan out the window, may provide short-term pleasure, but entering trades haphazardly can adversely influence your ability to maintain discipline in the long term.